FunctionPoint/AoC2024/README.md

 Encoded the operators '+' and '*' as 0 and 1 bits in an integer operatorBits, so you can enumerate all operator combinations by just increasing this integer value.

+### Day 8: Resonant Collinearity

+Per antenna type, the diffent locations are first stored in a key-value map.
+Of this map all location pairs taken to calculate relative anti-node locations.
+Antinode locations are stored in a list, preventing duplicates.
+The size of the list is the solution.